 How can I meet my child’s needs for socialization?
 How do other families do this?

-Homechool socialization happens in any situation you can think of where your children are interacting with other people.
-Music lessons, art classes, sports teams, church groups, scouting, 4-H, wilderness groups, summer camps, mission work, community activism, and all sorts of other activities provide the opportunity for homeschoolers to interact with others and develop interpersonal skills.
+Homeschool socialization happens in any situation you can think of where your children are interacting with other people.
+Activities like music lessons, art classes, sports teams, church groups, scouting, 4-H, wilderness groups, summer camps, mission work, and community activism count.
+Additionally, other activities allow homeschoolers to interact with others and develop interpersonal skills.

 There are many “right” ways to foster healthy socialization!

 What do I say to family/friends who press the issue?